lorenzo-rovigatti/pynta/README.md

 # pynta

-pynta is a Python library that can be used to evaluate the compilation, execution and (in the future) the quality and adherence to specific guidelines of C programs written by students.
+pynta (PYnta's Not a Typical Autograder) is a Python library that can be used to evaluate the compilation, execution and (in the future) the quality and adherence to specific guidelines of C programs written by students.

 pynta is not an automatic grader, but rather a tool that can be used to quickly analyse a (not too complicated) C code so as to provide information to the marker.